 Introduction

-This chapter provides an overview of the Program Review process, which occurs during Year Five of the accreditation cycle.
-Program Review provides the Commission and the Institutional Review Team with evidence that an institution is consistently meeting program standards.
-Once programs have submitted full narrative responses to standards with supporting documentation during (IPR) and are approved, programs will not be required to submit full narrative responses to standards again, unless it is determined that there is inadequate evidence to demonstrate implementation and it is determined that a full review of the standardsis needed.
-The program documents enumerated below provide the required information for the initial review in Year Five.
-If the review team determines that additional narrative or documentation is needed, the institution will be able to provide it prior to the site visit.
+This chapter provides an overview of the Program Review process, which occurs in the fall during Year Five of the accreditation cycle.
+Program Review provides Commission staff and the review team with evidence regarding the preliminary alignment of an institution’s programs to the Commission’s adopted program standards.
+The Program Review process is only for Commission-approved programs.
+Programs that have not yet been approved by the Committee on Accreditation (COA) must go through the Initial Program Review (IPR) process (see Chapter 3).

+Program Review is designed for approved programs to demonstrate how they are currently meeting the standards.
+Rather than lengthy narrative, programs submit specified pieces of evidence or exhibits that demonstrate their alignment to the standards.
+If it is determined that there is inadequate evidence to demonstrate implementation of a program, then a more in-depth review of the standards – possibly including extensive narrative responses – might be needed.
+The evidence outlined in Section II below provides the required information for the program review in Year Five.
+If the review team determines that additional narrative or documentation is needed, the institution will have the opportunity to provide it prior to the site visit as an addendum to its initial submission.
 Programs transitioning to new standards should refer to section IV of this chapter.

 I. Purposes of Program Review

-Trained reviewers from the Commission’s Board of Institutional Review (BIR) will review the program submission during Year Five of the seven-year accreditation cycle along with annual program data and analysis, and provide a Preliminary Report of Findings on the alignment of program activities with Program Standards.
-The BIR will review the submission only one time and provide feedback to the institution, which may choose, or in some cases be required, to provide a Program Review addendum for additional review 60 days prior to the site visit by the site visit team.
-BIR members will review the Common Standards concurrently with Program Standards and in some cases will refer to the evidence presented for Program Review during the review of the Common Standards Submission.
-The Preliminary Report of Findings along with the Program Review addendum forms the basis of the BIR team’s review of the program’s implementation in Year Six during the accreditation site visit to determine the degree to which Program Standards are met.
+Program Review submissions are reviewed during Year Five of the seven-year accreditation cycle by peer reviewers who are selected and paired based on expertise.
+Program Review submissions are reviewed only one time by the Program Review teams who develop a Preliminary Report of Findings that provides feedback to the institution.
+The institution then provides a Program Review addendum 60 days prior to the site visit to provide additional evidence and/or information to the site visit team.
+Program Review teams also provide specified feedback to assist Common Standards review teams who will review institutions’ Common Standards submissions later in Year Five.
+A subset of reviewers from the Program Review and Common Standards review sessions are assigned to the team for the institution’s site visit in Year Six.
+The Preliminary Report of Findings along with the Program Review addendum forms the basis of the Institutional Review team’s work to assess the program’s implementation of and alignment to standards during the accreditation site visit in Year Six.
 Program Review is not a single source of information.
-Data available in the data warehouse, such as survey data and assessment data, and data submitted by the institution annually, such as enrollment and completion data will be critical components used by the BIR members in understanding the program.
+Data available in the data warehouse – such as survey data and assessment data – and data submitted by the institution annually – such as enrollment and completion data – is also reviewed by the Institutional Review team members to better understand the program.

 II.
 Program Review Submission

 A Program Review submission is required for each Commission-approved educator preparation program offered by the institution.
-Program Review submission dates will be determined by the Administrator of Accreditation.
-Each section of Program Review is outlined below.
-The submission guidelines are subject to change as deemed appropriate by the Committee on Accreditation.
+Program Review submissions are due in the fall of Year Five.
+Each element of the Program Review submission is outlined below and in the Program Review Instructions on the Commission’s website.
+Differentiated instructions are available for preliminary and second tier induction programs.
+The submission guidelines are subject to change as deemed appropriate by the COA.

-Differentiated instructions for both preliminary and second tier induction programs can be found at the Commission’s Accreditation webpage.

-Program Description
+Program Summary

-The program description is a clear and brief description providing context for the evidence being submitted during Program Review.
-This section might provide information as to whether courses are taken as a cohort, can be taken out of order, or other pertinent information that provides a clear picture of how the program is designed.
+The 2-4 page Program Summary provides a brief overview of the structure, course of study, and assessment of candidates for each program and provides additional context to help reviewers understand the remaining evidence submitted during Program Review.
 The guiding philosophies for the program or specific mission should be included.
-The Program Description is not to exceed 500 words.
+A template for completing the summary is available in the Program Review Submission Instructions on the Commission’s Program Review webpage.